Scalar functions

 toFloat()

-The function toFloat() converts an integer, floating point or a string value to a floating point number.
+The function toFloat() converts an INTEGER, FLOAT or a STRING value to a FLOAT.

 Syntax: